TomerFi/alexa_skill_ask_my_pc/README.md

 #### Configuring Servlet and Servlet Mappings
 Now we need to map a pattern to our servlet, I know we didn't actually did the servlet part yet, so this maybe a little bit out of the blue, but bare with me.</br>
 We need to create a servlet reference for tomcat and map a url pattern to it.</br>
-Our servlet will eventually be *askmypc.AskMyPcServlet*, while *askmypc* as the package name and *AskMyPcServlet* as our servlet class name.
-And give our servlet a name, the name can be what ever you want.
+Our servlet class will eventually be *askmypc.AskMyPcServlet*, while *askmypc* is the package name and *AskMyPcServlet* is our servlet class name.
+We give our servlet a name, the name can be what ever you want.
 For now, the name will be *AskMyPc*.</br>
 After referencing our servelt, we need to map our desired url pattern to it.
 Again, the url pattern can be what ever you want.
 For now, our url pattern will be */askmypc*.</br>

 Go to your tomcat folder, and open the subfolder webapps, ROOT, WEB-INF.
 Open the file *web.xml* and find the tag *web-app*.</br>
 Inside the *web-app* tag add the content from the file [*servlet_mapping.xml*](servlet_mapping.xml) I've added to this project.</br>
 If you want to change the url pattern before coping the content, you can, just write down your selected pattern for later use.

+#### Constructing our endpoint url
+Now, before we can create our skill interface with alexa, lets prepare our endpoint url.
+The endpoint url will constructed like this:
+- the protocol we defined in our tom connector: *'https://'*
+- the dns name we got from NOIP: *'mydomainname.whatever'*
+- the port we've forwarded on our router: *':443'*
+- the url pattern we've mapped to our servlet: *'/askmypc'* The end result will be: *https://mydomainname.whatever:443/askmypc*

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel